Tyrrrz/Contextual/Readme.md

 }
 ```

-The above type has two constructors: one which sets `Value` based on the given parameter, and another parameterless constructor that sets it to `"default"`.
+Note that a typical context will usually have two constructors:

+- Primary constructor that initializes the object with the provided value(s)
+- Fallback (parameterless) constructor that initializes the object with default value(s)

-By design, there must always be a valid instance of the context available, so if one has not been explicitly provided, the library will use the parameterless constructor to initialize it.
+The fallback constructor is required by the library as it's used to guarantee that a valid instance of the context is always available, even if it hasn't been explicitly provided.

-> Note that although forgetting to include the parameterless constructor will not raise a compilation error on the class definition itself, it will raise one when calling `Context.Use<T>(...)` later, thanks to a generic constraint that requires it.

-Once the context has been defined, you can then call `Context.Use<MyContext>()` to resolve its nearest available instance:
+Once defined, an instance of the context can be resolved by calling `Context.Use<MyContext>()`:

 ```csharp
 void PrintValue()